-From Anna on September 4th, 2008 in Landscaping, Tools and Tips
+From Anna Baker on September 04, 2008 in Landscaping

 - Before pruning, make sure it is a safe season.
 Pruning can affect your plants’ longevity and fruitfulness as they undergo cycles of seasonal growth.

 - Aim for branches smaller than 5 cm in diameter.
 Prune anything larger as sparingly as possible.